ktorn/completium-landing/docs/dapp-miles/miles7.md

 <DappFigure img="miles-newcontract.png"/>

-A smart contract address starts with `KT1`.
-In the situation above, the new contract's address is `KT19TYkVxnUb1m9DoWbSASqY6XQdVLQFCK8F`.

 You may got to <Link to="/docs/dapp-tools/bcd">Better call dev</Link> contract explorer to check it:

 <DappButton url="https://better-call.dev/" txt="go to better call dev"/>